Information Theoretic Bayesian Optimization over the Probability Simplex: Experiments

 \paragraph{Olympus.} We consider two datasets, namely Photo bleaching PCE10 and WF3, which document the photodegradation behavior of polymer blends for organic solar cells under light exposure.
 Individual data points encode the polymer composition ratios of each blend together with its measured degradation response.
 Both dataset have $4$ ingredients, $3$ of them are the same (P3HT, PCBM, oIDTBR) while the last is dataset specific (PCE10 or WF3).
 The objective is to find the mixture of ingredients which minimizes the photodegradation.
 As the mixture is naturally expressed as a ratio of each component over unity, the probability simplex $\simplex{3}$ is the natural optimization domain for such tasks.
 For each dataset, we use the oracle provided by the library.

 Fig.~\ref{subfig4:wf3} shows the performance results for the WF3 dataset.
-We observe that all models perform similarly with the models topologically lying on the simplex, i.e., \mbox{$\alpha_{\text{-}1}$-GaBO} and BORIS, leading to slightly lower median function values.
-For the PCE10 dataset, Fig.~\ref{subfig4:pce10} shows that the $\alpha$-GaBO models exhibit lower function values and significantly lower variances indicating more consistent performance.
+We observe that all models perform similarly with the exception of Euclidean BO on the sphere, whose median value is outperformed by all alternatives.
+For the PCE10 dataset, Fig.~\ref{subfig4:pce10} shows that the $\alpha$-GaBO models exhibit lower function values and significantly lower variances indicating more consistent performance, as confirmed by Table~\ref{tab:all_real_world}.

 \newlength{\fullwidth}